shadiy/LTVirtualDesktopNotificationIcon/README.md

 You can change the icons by changing the .ico file in icons folder and keeping the same name

+Right click icon and click close to close the program

 Icons from [icons8](https://icons8.com/)